Thanks for downloading!

 (3) DOVETAIL - connects to the palm via two 1/8" barrel diameter Chicago screws, slides in and out of the main valve surround

 (4) PALM - connects to both the dovetail and gauntlet via two 1/8" barrel diameter Chicago screws

 (5) GAUNTLET - connects to the palm via two 1/8" barrel Chicago screws, slotted for Velcro attachment to arm

-You can download the original size, built for a 10 year old, OR you can download scalable versions of the DOVETAIL, PALM, and GAUNTLET.
+You can download the original size, OR you can download scalable versions of the DOVETAIL, PALM, and GAUNTLET.

 Materials and methods

 -(5) 3D printed parts; Main, Bottom, Dovetail, Palm, Gauntlet